 The overriding aims of the national curriculum: fluency/ reasoning and problem solving are addressed in all areas of maths.
 In every lesson, there is the opportunity to apply learning, reason and problem solve within the “Steps to Success”.
 Problem solving is specifically addressed when completing test-style questions after each unit of work.
 Fluency is developed through varied and frequent practise in morning maths sessions.

 The national curriculum states that by the end of year four, children should know their multiplication facts to 12 times 12.
 We encourage children to learn their tables through a times table reward scheme.
 This allows children to sit a test for a bronze/ silver/ gold or Forest View Award badge, once they have the relevant stickers on their class times table chart.
 “Times Table Rock Stars” is used across school to improve attainment and recall.

-Bronze – 2,3,4,5,6,10 times tables.
+Bronze – 2,3,4,5,8,10 times tables.

-Silver – 7,8,9 times tables.
+Silver – 6,7,9 times tables.

-Gold – 11,12, times tables, and multiplying/ dividing by 10,100,1000.
+Gold – 11,12, times tables, and multiplying/ dividing by 10/100/1000

-FV Award – multiplying 2 by 1 digit.
-Multiplying and dividing whole numbers by
+FV Award – Multiplying 2 by 1 digit.

 Our aims in all of the maths we teach in school are to: improve fluency (speed and accuracy), encourage reasoning (through talking and justifying) and to solve a range of problems by applying content.